Do you have a bucket list? I have put together lists like these in the past but they felt overwhelming and like too much

 ❏ Take an iPhone photography course.
 Know any good ones?

-- Stay at The Raphael Hotel at Christmastime.
+✓ Stay at The Raphael Hotel at Christmastime.
 The Raphael is a charming European-style boutique hotel on the Country Club Plaza in Kansas City and the Plaza is especially wonderful at Christmas.
+(We took a staycation in January of 2023 while the lights were still up.)

-- (Update: Done, August 2020.
-We actually put it in front of our house.)
-Set up a Little Free Library.
+✓ Set up a Little Free Library.
 I actually have a spot in our neighborhood picked out for this.
 I need to talk to our HOA to see if it’s allowed and then find someone to build it.
+(We put one in front of our house in August 2020.)

 ❏ Renovate and live in an older home.